BIOLOGIcal Orchard Care in Community

 The Details

-Classes will meet at Common Good City Farm.
-Classes will be outside on the farm.
+Classes will meet at Common Good City Farm, located inside the Park at LeDroit (300 V St NW).
+Classes will be outside in the farm space.
 In case of inclement weather, the class may be moved to the alternate date listed and students will be notified by the instructor.

 Class will be held on the following dates at either 2-5 pm or 3-6 pm depending on the time of year: